 Whether your home shelters a family, a couple, or a group of roommates, these resources will help you nurture the faith of the people under your roof.

 Practice the Faith 5.
 Faith Inkubators developed Faith5, a fantastic, simple five-step system for nurturing the people you live with.
-In a nutshell, you share the highs and lows of your day, read a Bible verse or passage together, talk about how that passage might apply to your highs and lows, pray together, and bless each other.

 For families with kids, check out these helpful resources: